Law: Civil law

 Civil law is the legal system used in most countries around the world today.
 In civil law the sources recognised as authoritative are, primarily, legislation—especially codifications in constitutions or statutes passed by government—and custom.
 (Note: Civil law jurisdictions recognise custom as "the other source of law"; hence, scholars tend to divide the civil law into the broad categories of "written law" (ius scriptum) or legislation, and "unwritten law" (ius non-scriptum) or custom.
 Yet they tend to dismiss custom as being of slight importance compared to legislation (Georgiadis, General Principles of Civil Law, 19; Washofsky, Taking Precedent Seriously, 7).)
 Codifications date back millennia, with one early example being the Babylonian Codex Hammurabi.
-Modern civil law systems essentially derive from legal codes issued by Byzantine Emperor Justinian I in the 6th century, which were rediscovered by 11th century Italy.
+Modern civil law systems essentially derive from legal codes issued by Byzantine Emperor Justinian I in the 6th century, which were rediscovered by 11th-century Italy.
 Roman law in the days of the Roman Republic and Empire was heavily procedural, and lacked a professional legal class.
 Instead a lay magistrate, iudex, was chosen to adjudicate.
-Decisions were not published in any systematic way, so any case law that developed was disguised and almost unrecognised.
+Decisions were not published systematically, so any case law that developed was obscured and almost unrecognised.
 Each case was to be decided afresh from the laws of the State, which mirrors the (theoretical) unimportance of judges' decisions for future cases in civil law systems today.
-From 529 to 534 AD the Byzantine Emperor Justinian I codified and consolidated Roman law up until that point, so that what remained was one-twentieth of the mass of legal texts from before.
+From 529 to 534 AD, the Byzantine Emperor Justinian I codified and consolidated Roman law up until that point, so that what remained was one-twentieth of the mass of legal texts from before.
 This became known as the Corpus Juris Civilis.
 As one legal historian wrote, "Justinian consciously looked back to the golden age of Roman law and aimed to restore it to the peak it had reached three centuries before."
 The Justinian Code remained in force in the East until the fall of the Byzantine Empire.
 Western Europe, meanwhile, relied on a mix of the Theodosian Code and Germanic customary law until the Justinian Code was rediscovered in the 11th century, which scholars at the University of Bologna used to interpret their own laws.
-Civil law codifications based closely on Roman law, alongside some influences from religious laws such as canon law, continued to spread throughout Europe until the Enlightenment.
+Civil law codifications, based closely on Roman law and influenced by religious laws such as canon law, continued to spread throughout Europe until the Enlightenment.
 Then, in the 19th century, both France, with the Code Civil, and Germany, with the Bürgerliches Gesetzbuch, modernised their legal codes.
 Both these codes heavily influenced not only the law systems of the countries in continental Europe but also the Japanese and Korean legal traditions.
 A central doctrine in continental European legal thinking, originating in German jurisprudence, is the concept of a Rechtsstaat, meaning that everyone is subjected to the law, especially governments.
 Today, countries that have civil law systems range from Russia and Turkey to most of Central and Latin America.